Family Roles & Codependency

 - A family member will assume a role that acts counter to the unhealthy behaviors of the substance abuser.

-If you take this a step further and replace the words “family member” with yourself, and then replace “substance abuser” with the name of your addicted loved one, things will become even clearer.
+Another helpful way to look at it is If you replace the words “family member” with yourself, and then replace “substance abuser” with the name of your addicted loved one.